AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 ![Payment Services sequence diagram](../../_images/graphql/payment-services.svg)

-These steps describe the additional flow of calls required to complete a typical [checkout](../tutorials/checkout/index.md) authorization with the `Payment Services` functionality enabled.
+These steps describe the additional flow of requests and responses required to complete a typical [checkout](../tutorials/checkout/index.md) authorization with [Payment Services](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/guide-overview.html){target=_blank} solution enabled.

-1. Fetch the payment configuration with `getPaymentConfig` in order to render payment methods, or PayPal components.
+1. Fetch the payment configuration by running the `getPaymentConfig` mutation in order to render payment methods.

-1. PayPal returns the available payment configuration.
+1. Adobe Commerce returns available payment configuration.

 1. Use the `setPaymentMethodOnCart` mutation to [set the payment method](../tutorials/checkout/set-payment-method.md) for the order.

-1. `cart_id` is provided with the available payment method for the order.
+1. Adobe Commerce returns the `cart_id` with the available payment methods for the order.

-1. Create the order needed with the `createPaymentOrder` mutation to set payment source.
+1. Creates the order with the `createPaymentOrder` mutation.

+1. Request forwarded to PayPal.

-1. PayPal returns `order_id`.
+1. PayPal returns `order_id` and `mp_order_id` values.

-1. Get order information with query `getPaymentOrder`.
+1. Adobe Commerce forwards values to client.

-1. PayPal order details for the user cart are needed for hosted fields if the Signifyd integration with Payment Services is enabled.
+1. (Optiona) Run the `getPaymentOrder` mutation if hosted fields and the Signifyd integration are enabled.

-1. PayPal sends response to Adobe Commerce.
+1. Adobe Commerce returns these details.

 1. Continue with a typical checkout to [place the order](../tutorials/checkout/place-order.md).

+1. Request to `placeOrder` is forwarded to PayPal.

+1. PayPal returns result to Adobe Commerce.

+1. Adobe Commerce forwards results to the client integration.

 ## Example usage